TennisonPropertyLLP

 You will need to be prepared to instruct a solicitor/conveyancer to act for you in the sale.
 It is only when this information has been provided and we have contacted the necessary parties for verification of your purchasers' situation that we will consider whether it would be pertinent to stop showing your property to other prospective purchasers.

-Initiating the sale process
+Initiating the Sale Process

 You will be assigned a Tennison sales progressor who will be your point of contact during the sale process.
 They will confirm the agreed sale in writing to all the relevant parties.